D-Robotics/rdk_doc_en/docs/03_Basic_Application/02_audio/audio_board_x3.md

 ---
 sidebar_position: 1
 ---
-# 3.2.1 Audio Adapter Board
+# 3.2.1 Audio Adapter Board On RDK X3

 The RDK X3 currently supports **WM8960 Audio HAT**.
 This board are designed to meet the functional requirements of different voice scenarios.
 The following will provide detailed instructions on how to use this audio board.